Central High School (Columbus, Ohio): History

 From 1862 to c.
-1928, North High School was located at Broad and Sixth Street, current site of the Capital University Law School.
+1928, Central High School was located at East Broad and Sixth Street, current site of the Capital University Law School.
 It was considered an architectural ornament for Columbus, and featured a 150-ft.-tall tower.
 The site was purchased in 1859 and construction was underway from 1860 to 1861, with a cost of $23,400.
 The school opened in the following fall term.
 It was originally able to house 300 students, increased as expansions opened in following years.
 The building was designed by architect Nathan B. Kelley.
+It closed in 1924 and was demolished in 1928.